carbon-language/carbon-lang/flang/documentation/Calls.md

 ### Before the call:

-1. Compute &/or copy into temporary storage the values of some actual argument expressions and designators (see below).
+1. Compute &/or copy into temporary storage the values of some effective argument expressions and designators (see below).
 1. Create and populate descriptors for arguments that use them (see below).
 1. Possibly allocate function result storage,